jesseduffield/jesseduffield.github.io/_posts/2024-09-15-Dont-Let-Go.md

 [^1]: The Böhm-Jacopini Theorem demonstrated that any computer program can be written using just three control structures: Sequence, Selection, and Iteration, eliminating the need for GOTO statements.
 It was two years later that Edsger Dijkstra published his famous 'Go To Statement Considered Harmful' essay.
 [^2]:
-    One example of somebody really caring about Iteration is in John Carmack's [post](http://number-none.com/blow/john_carmack_on_inlined_code.html) on inlinining functions:
+    One example of somebody really caring about Iteration is in John Carmack's [post](http://number-none.com/blow/john_carmack_on_inlined_code.html) on inlining functions:

     > The fly-by-wire flight software for the Saab Gripen (a lightweight
     > fighter) went a step further.
 It disallowed both subroutine calls and